devcybiko/gregsmithwiki/content/computing/node/startup.md

 Almost always, when I'm creating a web page, I start with the Home page and a NavBar.
 Once I get that working, I start thinking about the pages I want on my site.
 This is the 'frying' part of my proverbial onion.

 It's my preference to only put 2-3 tabs on the NavBar just to get it going.
-I don't worry about how beautiful it
+I don't worry about how beautiful it looks.
+I just want some content that works.
+Once I have the NavBar working and some pages working, I pick a page (often the simplest one) and start building it out.
+How far I build it out is largely due to time constraints and the customer's needs.
+If the customer needs full functionality, I'll build the whole page, if not, I'll ge
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzOTk5MjgwNF19
+eyJoaXN0b3J5IjpbLTIwMTY3NzQwOTJdfQ==
 -->